by Helmuth Rilling in collaboration with Kathy Saltzman Romey

 ISBN 978 3 89948 223 2.

-This strikes me as the work of an old-fashioned conductor born in 1933 – six years older than me.
+[dropcap]T[/dropcap]his strikes me as the work of an old-fashioned conductor born in 1933 – six years older than me.
 However, I kept my eyes on the musicology, and was refreshed when the early-instrument movement became common.
 I sang the work regularly in my teens, at first in the old-fashioned way from the Novello Prout edition of 1902 and later in the over-marked Watkins Shaw edition of 1959.
 Later I played continuo in the more fashionable style, generally reading from a complete score.
-I was honoured to be asked to produce a new edition of Messiah by Oxford University Press, published in 1998.1 I haven’t done any work on it since then.
+I was honoured to be asked to produce a new edition of Messiah by Oxford University Press, published in 1998.[note]My Oxford University Press full-score edition of 1998 lists the 1754 and 1758 payments and parts on p. viii.
+The premiere in Dublin probably had 20 singers from the two Dublin choirs of Christ Church and St Patrick’s Cathedral.
+The 1749 must have been larger forces, both for choir and instruments, the latter having senza & con ripieno: there’s no such evidence for the later performances.[/note] I haven’t done any work on it since then.

 Rilling has some good points, especially in pointing to Jennens’ complex and skilful arrangement of the Biblical text to inspire the composer.
 But two basic points are not discussed. (a) How many singers are appropriate for a choir?
 Information from the Foundling Hospital in the mid 1750s gives fairly accurate details of the forces concerned.
 I’m surprised that Rilling did not quote them – around 13 singers including soloists: perhaps stage performances may have had a few more singers.
 Rilling gives no attempts of the size of the choir or the orchestra, yet he quotes specific smaller groups without relating them to the full-scale modern orchestras that he seems to anticipate. (b) What pitch is being used?
 Rilling comments on high parts without referring to the lower semitone pitch, which must make some difference.
 And (c) he misunderstands the presence of dynamics.
 The general indication of volume in the period is that the opening of a movement uses the full forces played with confidence, but piano is basically to make oboes and bassoons silent and the strings play at a lower level (though not necessarily as soft as piano).